rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    member, I find it harder to set boundaries.
 There are always other things to do - more articles to read (and write), more teaching materials to prepare, more things to think about.
 And boy this needs work.
+1. Facebook memories.
+Found in my Facebook feed.
+   _February 24, 2012_
+   Okay, I'm on leave from teaching.
+Why am I still finding that I have more work to do than I feel like I can physically do?
+(Some answers: I'm still doing lots of administrative work as department chair and a member of too many committees, the classes I'm taking take time, and thinking about studio art projects is really engaging.)

 Old "soon"